steel9/CSClock/README.md

 2. Select Task Manager.
 3. If there are no tabs in the task manager, press 'More information'.
 4. Navigate to the 'Information' tab.
-5. Locate 'PCTime.exe'
+5. Locate 'CSTime.exe'
-6. Right click 'PCTime.exe' and select 'Kill process'.
+6. Right click 'CSTime.exe' and select 'Kill process'.
 Confirm.
 **Windows 7 or earlier:**
 Do steps 1, 2, 5, 6